Lightning-AI/pytorch-lightning/docs/source/advanced/loops.rst

 In almost all use cases the user can do all their research inside the LightningModule alone and will never have to write a custom loop.
 This is very much the intended way and the whole reason why Lightning exists in the first place; to separate the loop boilerplate code from the actual research that we care about the most.

-However, for more exotic research it may not always be as easy to implement a new algorithm with just the hooks available in Lightning.
+For more exotic research,  it may not always be as easy to implement a new algorithm with just the hooks available in Lightning.
 Maybe there is a need for a hook in a particular place but it does not exist in Lightning?
 Or some hooks need to be executed in a different order?
 Or maybe the way a loop pre-fetches data needs to be changed to optimize performance?